 - Meng Jiang Nü (孟姜女): The story goes that Lady Meng Jiang’s husband was conscripted by the Qin Dynasty to build the Great Wall of China.
 After receiving no news of him for years, Meng Jiang set off to find him.
-At a site, she learned that her husband has died and in her grief, she wept miserably.
+At a site, she learned that her husband has died and in her grief, she became inconsolable and wept miserably.
 The sound of her sobs then brought down a portion of the unfinished wall, revealing her husband’s bones.
 In modern times, the folktale has been reinterpreted as a metaphor for the struggle against tyrannical rule.

 - Niu Lang (牛郎): Niu Lang means “cowherd” and was a human who fell in love with the immortal Zhi Nü i.e. weaver girl.
 As their romance was forbidden, they were banished to opposite ends of the Milky Way, permitted to only meet once a year on a magical bridge of magpies.
 In astrology, Niu Lang represents the star Altair while Zhi Nü is the star Vega.
 Lastly, this classic folktale is also widely known in other parts of East Asia.
 For example, in Japan, it is known as Tanabata.